Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 ## Entry #2

-In this secon entry I simulated being a Security Analyst tasked with investigating network traffic using Wireshark.
+In this second entry I simulated being a Security Analyst tasked with investigating network traffic using Wireshark.

 This is my documentation of the activity: